aikarimov/ODERECON/README.md

     Y(i,:) = y(id,:);
 end
 ```
 Then, we obtain the Lorenz equations from these 19 points using ABM_LSM_Optim.
-First, we use a function `PolyRegression` to obtain two cell arrays $T$ and $H$, containing all necessary information about the reconstructed system (see section Algorithm for details).
+First, we use a function `PolyRegression` to obtain two cell arrays $T$ and $H$, containing all necessary information about the reconstructed system (see Algorithm for details):

 ```matlab
 dmax = 2; % maximum power of the monomial